When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 SoundPink Noise or Coffee Shop

-Frequency ToneOptional β€” 10–15% volume if needed
+Frequency ToneOptional β€” 10–15% if needed

 Volume~15–20% β€” barely noticeable

-Timer30-minute loops or continuous
+Timer30-min loops or continuous

-PairingWorks alongside Spotify, podcasts, any other audio
+PairingRuns alongside Spotify, podcasts, any audio

-City ambiance β€” tinnitus relief during video calls and meetings
+City ambiance β€” tinnitus relief during video calls

 πŸ“ž Calls & Video Meetings